 At Kraft & Associates, P.C., we want to help with your motorcycle accident legal issues.
 We have the resources necessary to fully investigate the crash and determine its true cause.
 Our friendly, lawyers are easy to talk to and have decades of experience handling all types of motorcycle accidents.

 Talk to us before you talk to an insurance adjuster or sign any paperwork from an insurance company.
-Please call Kraft & Associates, P.C., at (214) 999-9999, or you can send us an e-mail at email@example.com, or complete our online form for a free assessment of your case.
+Please call Kraft & Associates, P.C. or complete our online form for a free assessment of your case.